Alternative methods for stimulating collagen

 Collagen-stimulating cosmetics

 With properly selected cosmetics, you can support collagen synthesis and prolong the effects of the procedures.
-The most effective ingredients include:
+To maintain the results of the procedures and home care, choose cosmetics with the following active ingredients::

-• Hyaluronic acid – Provides hydration and supports skin elasticity.
+• Hyaluronic acid – deeply moisturizes and promotes skin elasticity.

-• Niacinamide (vitamin B3) – Improves the skin's barrier function and promotes collagen production.
+• Niacinamide (vitamin B3) – improves barrier function and contributes to smoother and firmer skin.

 Share this post: